Cincinnati Acupuncture Clinic is an NCCAOM Certified Provider.

 The Augmentation Theory:

-Acupuncture raises levels of triglycerides, specific hormones, prostaglandins, white blood cells (WBC’s), gamma globulins, opsonins, and overall anti-body levels.
-This is why acupuncture can treat disorders relating to immune deficiencies.
-Raising WBC’s can help every patient.
+Acupuncture raises levels of triglycerides, specific hormones, prostaglandins, white blood cells (WBCs), gamma globulins, opsonins, and overall anti-body levels.
+Therefore, acupuncture can treat disorders relating to immune deficiencies.
+Raising WBCs can help every patient.
 According to research, more and more conditions are being linked with a weak immune system.
-Whether or not you are immune-compromised, you always want your immune system as strong as possible and this is a positive bi-product of all acupuncture treatments.
+Acupuncture treatments have the added benefit of boosting your immune system, regardless of whether or not you have a compromised immune system.

 The Endorphin Theory: